 How to Refresh Old Content with seoClarity

-A content refresh is essentially a two-step process: identify the pages that need a refresh, and optimize those pages with Content Fusion.
+A content refresh is essentially a two-step process: identify the pages that need a refresh, and optimize those pages with our AI content writer and analysis tool, Content Fusion.

 There are different approaches you can take to identify content that needs a refresh with seoClarity.
 With Site Analytics, you’re able to uncover which keywords drive traffic to your site, and how pages are performing on Google.
 With that information, you can sort out which content is in need of an update.1.
 Within Site Analytics, use the compare feature to see two sets of data side-by-side with each other.